brodie-neuro/WAND-practice-and-fatigue-induction/README.md

 ## Overview

-WAND consists of three PsychoPy scripts designed to induce and measure "active" mental fatigue by targeting working memory systems.
+WAND consists of Four PsychoPy scripts designed to induce and measure "active" mental fatigue by targeting working memory systems.
 This suite provides a standardised protocol for calibrating individual N-Back Capacity (proxy for working memory capacity) and then systematically inducing cognitive fatigue.

 ## Task Components